Positively Good Productions

 malicious, and dangerous.

 Satan is a real enemy who prowls the earth

-around seeking someone to devour.
+looking for someone to devour.

-gain new ground so that he can have a profound
+new territory so that he can have a profound

 influence on the human sphere by leading

 God's people astray.

 So, why do godly people quarrel?